The cohomology of $\mathbb{R}$-motivic $\mathcal{A}(2)$: The rho -Bockstein spectral sequence

 Next, we provide a presentation and a table of generators for the $\rho$-localized cohomology of $\mathcal{A}(2)$.
-The generators $h_1, h_2, u,$ and $g$ listed below are the degree-shifted versions (according to \ref{rho-local isomorphism}) of the classical generators of the cohomology of $\mathcal{A}(1)^{\cl}$.
+The generators $h_1, h_2, u,$ and $g$ listed below are the degree-shifted versions (according to Proposition \ref{rho-local isomorphism}) of the classical generators of the cohomology of $\mathcal{A}(1)^{\cl}$.
 Similarly, the relations are given by taking the relations from $\mathcal{A}(1)^{\cl}$ and substituting $h_1, h_2, u,$ and $g$ for the usual variables.
-A chart of this algebra is available at \cite{Charts}.
+A chart of this algebra is available at \cite{Charts} in the folder \texttt{Cohomology of A(2) rho-localized}.
 For a guide on how to read it see section \ref{section: charts} and specifically section \ref{charts: cohomology of A(2) rho-localized}.

 \begin{Cor} Under the localization map

 the four elements of $\text{\rm Ext}_{\mathcal{A}(2)}(\mathbb{M}_2,\mathbb{M}_2)$ represented by $h_1$, $h_2$, $u$, and $g$ on the $\rho$-Bockstein $E_1$-page map to the four indecomposables of $\text{\rm Ext}_{\mathcal{A}(1)^{\text{\rm cl}}}(\mathbb{F}_2, \mathbb{F}_2)$.
 If we denote their images by the same symbols, then there is an isomorphism of algebras